Spatial modeling of day-within-year temperature time series: an examination of daily maximum temperatures in Arag\'on, Spain: The Model

 All of the components considered in the full model and their relationships are depicted in the graphical model in Figure~\ref{graph}.
-This diagram, perhaps, reveals the complexity of the full model more readily than through \Cref{eq:model,eq:fixed,eq:random,eq:first,eq:second1,eq:second2,eq:third}.
+This diagram, perhaps, reveals the complexity of the full model more readily than through \Cref{eq:model,eq:fixed,eq:random,eq:hierarchy}.

-The reader might ask about the assumption that the GPs above are independent.
+The reader might wonder if the GPs above are independent.
 We investigated dependence between the intercept and slope GPs using the following coregionalization \citep[][Chapter 9]{BCG}.
-Suppose $v_1(\textbf{s})$ and $v_2(\textbf{s})$ are independent GPs with zero mean and unit variance with exponential covariance functions having decay parameters $\phi_1$ and $\phi_2$, respectively.
+Suppose $v_1(\textbf{s})$ and $v_2(\textbf{s})$ are independent GPs with zero mean and unit variance whose exponential covariance functions have decay parameters $\phi_1$ and $\phi_2$, respectively.
 In the full model we insert $\beta_0(\textbf{s}) = a_{11} v_1(\textbf{s})$ and $\alpha(\textbf{s}) = a_{21} v_1(\textbf{s}) + a_{22} v_2(\textbf{s})$.
 Here, we let $a_{11}$ and $a_{22}$ each have a half (or folded) Gaussian prior while $a_{21}$ has a regular Gaussian prior.
-The parameter $\alpha_{21}$ captures the dependence between the two processes.
+The parameter $a_{21}$ captures the dependence between the two processes.
 That is, the induced covariance between $\beta_0(\textbf{s})$ and $\alpha(\textbf{s})$ is $a_{21}a_{11}$.
 We care whether $a_{21}$ is significantly different from zero with little interest in exactly what the correlation is.
 Under the model above, the posterior distribution of $a_{21}$ was centered at zero with wide credible intervals.
 So, this dependence was not included in the final model for which we present the inference.

 Returning to the full model, notice that we have separated the fixed effects according subscripts $t$, $\ell$, and $\bs$.
 As for $\gamma_{t}(\bs)$, we can see that it has a spatially varying intercept, a spatially varying coefficient for drift, and an AR(1) model for years.
 Also, $\gamma_{t}(\bs)$ has both space and time dependence and, in fact, we can readily calculate $\text{cov}(\gamma_{t}(\bs), \gamma_{t+h}(\bs'))$.
 Under independence of the intercept and slope processes, the \emph{equilibrium} covariance becomes